 FUNDING AREAS: Primary and secondary public education, visual and performing arts, service for children and families

 IP TAKE: Although public education has always been the Brown Foundation’s top priority, support for the arts and civil affairs has been on the rise lately.
-Historically, grantmaking has been focused in Texas, and more specifically Houston, but the trustees have recently been branching out and supporting nonprofits outside state borders as well.
-Browse through the foundation’s most recent annual report to see examples of this diversification.
+Historically, grantmaking has been focused in Houston, but the trustees have recently been branching out and supporting nonprofits outside state borders as well.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)